-Eligibility for bus service to and from school – Regular Education Students
+Eligibility for bus service to and from school – General Education Students

-Busing is provided to elementary student’s grades K-6 who live 1.5 miles or more from the school they are assigned to attend.
+Busing may be provided to elementary student’s grades K-6 who live 1.5 miles or more from the school they are assigned to attend.

-Busing is provided to secondary student’s grades 7-12 who live 2 miles or more from the school they are assigned to attend.
+Busing may be provided to secondary student’s grades 7-12 who live 2 miles or more from the school they are assigned to attend.

 In addition to the above requirements, to be eligible for a bus, a minimum of 10 eligible students is required before a route may be established.

-The methodology established by the USBE for measuring the distance between the school and the student’s home is as follows: “From the center of the public route (road, thoroughfare, walkway, or highway) open to public use, start or stop the measurement opposite the front door of where the pupil is living, then over the nearest public route (road, thoroughfare, walkway, or highway) open regularly for use.
-Start or stop the measurement opposite the nearest public access to the school grounds where the student is attending.”
+The policy established by the USBE for measuring the distance from home to school is determined as follows: “From the center of the public route open to public use, opposite the regular entrance where the pupil is living, over the nearest public route open regularly for use by the public, to the center of the public route open to public use, opposite the nearest public entrance to the school grounds where the student is attending.”

 A student with an approved variance to attend a school other than their home school is not eligible for transportation services.

-Eligibility for bus service to and from school – Special Needs Students
+Eligibility for bus service to and from school – Students with Special Needs

 In addition to the above requirements, in order to be eligible for busing, a minimum of 5 eligible students is required before a route may be established.